Nonlinear reduction strategies for data compression: a comprehensive comparison from diffusion to advection problems: Numerical Results

 One can explain this result by recalling the optimization process behind Registration (see Equation \eqref{eq:registration_optimization}).
 Indeed, it aims to find a suitable map $\Phi$ to bring each datum $u_{t_i}$ as close as possible to a reference one $u_{\overline{t}}$ (here we choose $\overline{t}=0$).
 This helps in the presence of advective dynamics as it builds a ``less spread" transformed manifold $\mathcal{T}$.

 Furthermore, in Figures \ref{fig:transport_error}, \ref{fig:diffusion_error} and \ref{fig:transport_diffusion_error}, we report the reconstruction with the associated error for the training and testing data, respectively for PCA, Registration methods, and ``vanilla" AutoEncoder for small latent dimension ($N=2$).
 We construct our ``vanilla" AutoEncoder with Linear Layers interleaved by nonlinear activation function ($\tanh$) for both encoder and decoder, made up also by an hidden layer of dimension $\frac{D}{2}$.
-The test data is reconstructed by applying the inverse transformations of $\Phi$ and $Z_N$ to the reduced representation $z\in\mathcal{Z}_N$, while the test reduced variables are obtained by Kernel Ridge Regression (kRR) based on inverse multiquadratic RBFs \cite{wendland2004scattered}.
+In all the cases, the test data is reconstructed by applying the backward operators $\Phi^{-1}$ and $Z_N^{-1}$ to the ``test reduced variables'' $z_{\mu_{test}}\in\mathcal{Z}_N$, which are obtained through Kernel Ridge Regression (kRR) based on inverse multiquadratic RBFs \cite{wendland2004scattered} applied on the ``train reduced variables'' $\{\mu_i,z_i\}_{i=1}^n$ collected during the offline phase.
 We remark that, in such context, no Manifold Learning strategy is reported due to the fact that in general the map $\Phi$ is not explicitly known, making it impossible to reconstruct the original sample $u_{\mu_i}$ from its latent representation $z_{\mu_i}$.
 The results highlight the potential of Registration Methods, which, with very few latent variables, provide good approximations in all cases, also comparing to AutoEncoders, while proposing an interpretable reduction pipeline.

 To better capture the error behavior with increasing values of the latent dimension $N$ for both Numerical methods and AutoEncoders, we report in Figure \ref{fig:error_reg_AE} the a-posteriori errors on the test dataset.
 Regarding PCA and Registration methods, one can note that they decrease as long as their eigenvalues significantly decay, according to Figures \ref{fig:registration_eigen}.
 Indeed, for Registration the error is stable for $N>5$ in each test case, while the PCA error continues decreasing also for higher $N$ values when the problem is not only Diffusive (Figures \ref{subfig:error_T} and \ref{subfig:error_TD}).
 Concerning AutoEncoders, their performance does not reach the accuracy of Registration but they demonstrate, in general, an average approximation capability for both Advection and Diffusion problems.